genope/Jenkins/README.md

 this is readme test for jenkins devops

-commit test bech temchi nshalah
+commit test bech temchi nshalah inshlh